f4exb/sdrangel/plugins/feature/map/readme.md

 * [Maptiler](https://www.maptiler.com/)
 * [Mapbox](https://www.mapbox.com/)

+If API keys are not specified, a default key will be used, but this may not work if too many users use it.

+When OpenStreetMap is used as the provider, a custom map URL can be entered.
+For example, http://a.tile.openstreetmap.fr/hot/ or http://1.basemaps.cartocdn.com/light_nolabels/

 <h3>Map</h3>

 The map displays objects reported by other SDRangel channels and features, as well as beacon locations.